 Arrival at the Academy

-The register is taken at 8.30am every morning and the classroom doors will be closed from 8.40 am.
-Any child not in by 8.40 am must enter by the front entrance and will be marked as late.
-If your child is likely to be late to the academy, please telephone the Academy Office to let us know before 8.30 am.
-Once your child arrives at school please go directly to the Office so that we can mark your child as present.
+The register is taken at 8.30am every morning and the classroom doors will be closed from 8.35 am.
+Any child not in by 8.35 am must enter by the front entrance and will be marked as late.
+If your child is likely to be late to the academy, please telephone the School Office to let us know before 8.30 am.
+Once your child arrives at school please go directly to the office so that we can mark your child as present.
 Persistent lateness will be taken very seriously and will be reported to the Local Authority.

 Please note, any child who is late for school twice in one week will lose their privileges that week and may receive a sanction.